|

 How to Transplant Aloe Vera

-As we transition into fall, we may start to think more about our indoor garden than our outdoor one.
+As we transition into fall and the end of the growing season, we may start to think more about our indoor garden than our outdoor one.
 And what better way to keep a little green in your life than with an easy-to-care-for and useful houseplant like aloe?

 If you’ve had one for any length of time, you’ve probably noticed the little aloes growing alongside the main plant, which are adorably called “pups.”
-Once these pups are large enough, it’s a good idea to split your plants and repot them.
+Once these aloe vera pups are large enough, it’s a good idea to split your new plants and repot them.
 Here’s how to transplant aloe vera!

 Knowing When to Transplant Aloe

 Aloe plants generally don’t mind living in close quarters, so don’t rush to transplant them as soon as a pup appears.
 Look for multiple pups to appear that are roughly 3-4 inches tall, then think about transplanting.
-Even once they’re larger than that, the mother aloe can still live happily for several years before a lack of nutrients and overcrowding takes its toll.
+Even once they’re larger than that, the mother aloe can still live happily in its current container for several years before a lack of nutrients and overcrowding takes its toll.

-Similarly, if you only have one plant so far and it appears to be too large for the container, you don’t need to transplant it immediately.
+Similarly, if you only have one large aloe plant so far and it appears to be too big for the container, you don’t need to transplant it immediately.
 If it starts tipping over in its pot, it’s probably time to transplant.
 Otherwise, wait until it’s clearly unhealthy even after getting sufficient light and water.

 What You’ll Need

 As far as how large the pots should be, it all depends on how big you want your aloes.
-A small pot will keep the plant on the smaller side, while a large pot will allow it to grow much bigger.
-The choice is yours!
-If you’re not sure, try to use a pot that’s at least as wide as the plant is tall – typically 4 inches in diameter.
-These terra cotta pots are a great option.
+A small pot will keep the plant on the smaller side, while a larger pot will allow it to grow much bigger.
+Any pot can be the right pot if you want it to be!
+If you’re unsure, try to use a pot that’s at least as wide as the plant is tall – typically 4 inches in diameter.
+Ceramic pots, like these terra cotta pots, are a great option, but plastic pots work well too.

 Replanting Aloe Vera

 First, gather your supplies and prepare your workspace.
-Repotting outdoors is ideal, but if it’s rainy or wintertime, just put down some newspaper and work indoors.
+Repotting outdoors is ideal, but if it’s rainy or cold, just put down some newspaper and work indoors.

-Gently remove your aloe vera plants from their pot.
-If there are just a few small pups, you might be able to pull them out at their base without damaging the rest of the plant.
+Gently remove your aloe vera plants from their current pot.
+If there are just a few smaller plants, you might be able to pull them out at their base without damaging the rest of the plant.
 If they’re large, or if you want to repot the mother plant as well, take the whole mass out of the pot.

 Working carefully, pull each plant’s roots apart from the main root ball.
 If a few break or have to be cut with clean scissors, the plant should be fine, but try not to break any that you don’t absolutely have to.
 This helps prevent disease.